notch8/bamboo/README.md

 Postgres Community Docker Image:

 ~~~~
-$ docker network create confluencenet
+$ docker network create bamboonet
 $ docker run --name postgres -d \
-    --network confluencenet \
+    --network bamboonet \
-    -e 'DB_USER=confluencedb' \
+    -e 'DB_USER=bamboo' \
     -e 'DB_PASS=jellyfish' \
-    -e 'DB_NAME=confluencedb' \
+    -e 'DB_NAME=bamboodb' \
     sameersbn/postgresql:9.4-12
 ~~~~

 > This is the sameersbn/postgresql docker container I tested.

-Now start the Confluence container and let it use the container.
-On first startup you have to configure your Confluence yourself and fill it with a test license.
+Now start the Bamboo container and let it use the container.
+On first startup you have to configure your Bamboo yourself and fill it with a test license.

 1. Choose `Production Installation` because we have a postgres!
 2. Enter license information